 Responsible Tourism Practice

-Travel insurance is highly recommended to the visitors who want to join the Adventure White Mountain to enjoy the trekking and climbing.
-Any medical issue an accident can occur during the trip so you are requested to choose the very good policy and have insurance for adventure travel.
+Travel insurance is highly recommended to visitors who want to join the Adventure White Mountain to enjoy trekking and climbing.
+Any medical issue an accident can occur during the trip so you are requested to choose a very good policy and have insurance for adventure travel.
 While choosing the best policy make sure that your insurance covers all the activities like (air ambulance, helicopter rescue) during the trip.

 Physical Condition and Experience Requirements

-Though Island peak is not that much difficult you have to be 100 % fit before you begin your trip to this peak.
+Though Island peak is not that difficult you have to be 100 % fit before you begin your trip to this peak.
 You should have some rock or mountain climbing experience to summit this peak although any fit person can climb this peak experience can be much more beneficial for you.
-You have to walk hours and hours during ascend to the peak that’s why reasonable physical fitness is necessary.
-For more health concern you can check up your health before taking the trip such as heart, lung, blood pressure, etc.
+You have to walk for hours and hours during ascend to the peak that’s why reasonable physical fitness is necessary.
+For more health concerns you can check up on your health before taking the trip such as heart, lung, blood pressure, etc.